Ejhfast/TypedJS/Readme.markdown

 ## TypedJS

 Basic, automatic JavaScript testing.
-Requires jQuery.
 This is just a start.
 TypedJS will soon provide more complex forms of program specification, and analysis.
 The goal: safe, correct JavaScript.

 (Warning: In need of some refactoring).